junhongwang418/junhongwang418/src/markdown-pages/publication/getting-started-with-graphql.md

 ---
 slug: "/publication/getting-started-with-graphql"
 title: "Getting Started with GraphQL"
+description: "I published a series of tutorials about GraphQL on Medium."
 ---

 I took a class at UCLA in which the professor invited a guest from industry to introduce GraphQL.
 I thought it's such an interesting technology to learn because it changes the way we see APIs.
 I thought it's cool that you can make a query from the front-end to get what you want from the server.
 Since it was a pretty new technology, I decided to give back to the community by documenting my learning process of GraphQL.